alantech/alanlang-docs/docs/tutorial.md

 But this works any keyword in the top-level of the source file, so `fn{Test}` defines a function that only exists during testing, `export{Windows}` exports something only for the Windows platform, etc.

-Conditional compilation in Alan simply requires tagging the code that you want to be compiled only in certain circumstances with the condition that it should be compiled and that's it.
+Conditional compilation in Alan simply requires tagging the code that you want to be compiled only in certain circumstances with the condition that it should be compiled.
+That's it.

 ## Operators and Type Operators